 Scientists studying tiny changes in a pulsar’s signal have proven that massive rotating objects drag surrounding spacetime around with them as they spin.
+The process, called frame dragging, was predicted more than a century ago by Austrian mathematicians Josef Lense and Hans Thirring, as a consequence of Einstein’s Theory of General Relativity.

 But that doesn’t make it easy to measure.
 “It is a very subtle effect,” says Ramesh Bhat, an astrophysicist at Curtin University in Western Australia.